slidenerd/Fpam/README.md

 The Algorithm

+The 4 pieces of information that we need to analyze are : the person who posted, the message that was posted if any, the link tag if any and the picture if any.
+The message that was posted may be of 4 types 1) no message or no text 2) only text 3) message with only a link inside its contents 4)message with text and one or more link in its contents.

 <ul>

     <li>Read a post and scan its message, link from its link property, picture and person who posted it</li>